aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-ole/_index.md

 2. Loop through all the shapes in the presentation and access the [OLEObjectFrame](https://reference.aspose.com/slides/php-java/com.aspose.slides/oleobjectframe) shape.
 3. Access the embedded file's data from the OLE Object Frame and write it to disk.

-This Java code shows you how to extract a file embedded in a slide as an OLE object:
+This PHP code shows you how to extract a file embedded in a slide as an OLE object:

 ```php
   $pres = new Presentation("embeddedOle.pptx");